 OLOL seeing 'severe shortage' in recovered COVID-19 convalescent plasma donations

-BATON ROUGE – Doctors at Baton Rouge’s largest hospital system say they are seeing a severe shortage of COVID-19 convalescent plasma.
+BATON ROUGE – Doctors at one of Baton Rouge’s largest hospital system say they are seeing a severe shortage of COVID-19 convalescent plasma.

 The plasma is donated from patients who have recovered from the virus and given to patients in the hospital with serious cases.